 What is the role of the certificate provider?
 The certificate provider is crucial in establishing an LPA.
-This impartial individual safeguards the donor's interests by ensuring their understanding and willingness when creating the LPA.
+This impartial individual safeguards the donor's interests by ensuring that the Donor (Client) had the mental capacity when they signed the LPA, that they made the LPA of their own free will without duress, and that they understood what it means to make the LPA and the power it grants to their chosen attorneys.

-What preparatory steps should the certificate provider take?
 The certificate provider must understand an LPA.
 They must have read through the LPA the donor intends to create, paying attention to any conditions, restrictions, or guidance the donor may have included.
 They must also have read section 8 of the prescribed form, which confirms the attorneys' legal rights and responsibilities.

 What questions should the certificate provider ask the donor?
 The certificate provider should ask whichever questions they feel will allow them to determine that the donor understands the LPA and the scope of the authority they are granting.
 Guidance provided by the Office of the Public Guardian (OPG) suggests that asking the following questions could assist the certificate provider in reaching their conclusion: